isaacg1/isaacg1.github.io/gender.md

 [Patreon](/2025/02/23/patreon): All of the people I subscribe to on Patreon, most of whom are trans or otherwise have gender going on.

+[Visibility](/2025/03/30/visibility): An essay for the upcoming Trans Day of Visibility.

 ### Transition photos
 I started estrogen HRT on April 18th, 2023.
 Every month since then,